Emma Sky: Early life and education

-Sky was born and raised in England.
+Sky was born and grew up in England.
 She attended the Ashfold School and Dean Close School and earned her undergraduate degree in Oriental studies at Somerville College, Oxford University.
 She also studied at Alexandria University in Egypt, the Hebrew University of Jerusalem in Israel, and the University of Liverpool.

 Career

-Following Oxford, Sky spent about ten years working for non-governmental organisations in development and conflict resolution.
-During this period, Sky primarily lived and worked in Israel, the West Bank, and the Gaza Strip, managing projects for the British Council to help build up the capacity of Palestinian institutions, and to promote co-existence between Israelis and Palestinians.
-In 2001, Sky returned to the UK and continued working for the British Council, where she remained until the launch of the 2003 Iraq War.
+Following Oxford, Sky spent about ten years working for non-governmental organisations in attempts at ‘development and conflict resolution’.
+During this period, Sky primarily lived in Israel, working in the East Jerusalem office of the British Council managing projects in the West Bank and Gaza which aimed to help build up the capacity of Palestinian institutions, and to promote co-existence between Israelis and Palestinians.
+In 2001, Sky returned to the UK and continued working for the British Council in Manchester, where she remained until the launch of the 2003 Iraq War.

 Although opposed to the 2003 invasion of Iraq, Sky volunteered to join the Coalition Provisional Authority and served as the Governorate Coordinator of Kirkuk from 2003 to 2004.

 Sky served in 2005 in Jerusalem as the Political Advisor to General Kip Ward, the US Security Co-ordinator for the Middle East Peace Process.
 In 2006, she was based in Kabul, Afghanistan as the Development Advisor to the Italian and British Commanding Generals of NATO's International Security Assistance Force.

 From 2007 to 2010, Sky served as the Political Advisor to US General Raymond T. Odierno when he was the Commanding General of Multi-National Corps – Iraq and Commanding General of US Forces Iraq.
 She also advised General David Petraeus on reconciliation.

-Based on her experiences in Iraq, Sky testified before the Iraq Inquiry in January 2011.
+Sky testified before the Iraq Inquiry in January 2011.

 Sky was a Spring 2011 Fellow at Harvard University's Kennedy School of Government.
-From 2011–2012, she was a Visiting Professor at King's College London and a Fellow at Oxford's Changing Character of War Programme.
+From 2011–2012, she was a visiting professor at King's College London and a Fellow at Oxford's Changing Character of War Programme.

-Since August 2012, Sky has been a Senior Fellow at the Yale Jackson School of Global Affairs, where she lectures on Iraq and Middle East politics.
+Since August 2012, Sky has been a Senior Fellow at the Yale Jackson School of Global Affairs, where she lectures on Middle East politics and great power competition.
 Since 2015, Sky has been Director of the Yale World Fellows international leadership development program.
 Sky oversaw the transition of the program to the Jackson Institute for Global Affairs, and in 2016 secured a $16 million contribution from the Starr Foundation and Maurice R. Greenberg.
-She also serves as the Director of Yale's Leadership Forum for Senior African Women.
+She also served as the Director of Yale's Leadership Forum for Senior African Women.

-Sky is a member of the Wilton Park Advisory Council and a trustee of the HALO Trust.
+Sky is a former member of the Wilton Park Advisory Council.
+She is a trustee of the HALO Trust.